I. Purpose of Policy

 For Endowed Funds established after July 1, 2017 the spending allocation and Advancement Fee will not be distributed until the Endowed Fund has participated in the long-term pooled investment portfolio for two (2) quarters.

-Neither the Spending Allocation nor the Advancement Fee will be distributed from Endowed Funds that are “underwater” by greater than 25% at the end of any quarter during the fiscal year.
-Exceptions to this requirement are intended to be extremely rare and can only be granted with the joint approval of the Provost and the Foundation’s Vice President of Finance.
+Neither the Spending Allocation nor the Advancement Fee will be distributed from Endowed Funds that are “underwater” by greater than 20% at the end of any quarter during the fiscal year.
+Exceptions to this requirement are intended to be extremely rare and can only be granted with the joint approval of the Provost and the Foundation’s Senior Vice President of Finance and Administration.
 Such determinations are to be made in accordance with the Foundation’s Policy on Underwater Endowments.

 All other exceptions to this Policy must be approved by the Investment Committee of the Board upon the recommendation of the Foundation President where there is substantial potential for developing a long-term funding relationship with the donor and the gift’s designated use is compatible with the University’s organizational priorities.
 Exceptions to this Policy should be granted in only the rarest of circumstances.